Goldman Sachs Access Treasury 0-1 Year ETF (GBIL)

 - Large market capitalization providing liquidity and ease of trading.

 The Goldman Sachs Access Treasury 0-1 Year ETF (GBIL) is designed to provide investors with direct exposure to the short end of the U.S. Treasury yield curve.
 Launched by Goldman Sachs Asset Management, a division of Goldman Sachs, GBIL seeks to replicate the performance of the FTSE US Treasury 0-1 Year Composite Select Index.
 This index comprises U.S. Treasury securities with maturities of less than one year.
 The ETF is structured to offer a low-cost, liquid, and transparent way to invest in these securities.
 GBIL's strategy involves holding a portfolio of U.S. Treasury bills, notes, and bonds that meet the index's maturity criteria.
 By focusing on short-term Treasuries, GBIL aims to minimize interest rate risk, making it a potentially noteworthy option for investors seeking capital preservation or a hedge against market volatility.
 The ETF's holdings are regularly adjusted to maintain alignment with the target index, ensuring that investors receive consistent exposure to the intended segment of the Treasury market.
 GBIL operates within the broader asset management industry, competing with other ETFs and investment vehicles that offer exposure to fixed-income securities.
 Its specific focus on short-term Treasuries differentiates it from broader bond funds and those targeting longer-dated maturities.
-As of 2026, GBIL has a market capitalization of $7.11 billion, reflecting its adoption by investors seeking a stable and liquid investment option.
+As of 2026, GBIL has a market capitalization of $7.60B, reflecting its adoption by investors seeking a stable and liquid investment option.

 - Tracks the performance of the FTSE US Treasury 0-1 Year Composite Select Index.